tianyic/only_train_once_personal_footprint/README.md

 More tutorials for the pruning mode will be released this February.

-This repo will be move underneath github.com/microsoft/only_train_once once a formal dev team is established.
+This repo will be moved underneath microsoft open-source affiliation once a formal dev team is established.

 ## Publications